 Spacial Decomposition and Parallelization in Autosim

 Final Project for 15-853 Algorithms in the Real World

 Final Project for 15-424 Foundations of Cyber-Physical Systems

 A Model-Based Power Governor for Heterogeneous Platforms

 Final Project for 18-743 Power-Aware Computing (with Milda Zizyte)

 Bring Debian to the Patriot Javelin S4 NAS

 Because why not.

-In Summer 2013 I led the ECE project session for SAMS: Summer Academy for Math + Science at CMU.
+In Summer 2013 I led the ECE project session for Summer Academy for Math and Science (SAMS) at CMU.
 My two groups of six high school students got to wire a light-sensitive "smart light" circuit, build an AM radio, learn a bit of Python, code a speech recognition app, tune a control loop for a target-tracking drone, and build an Arduino-based maze-following robot.